 Another possible route is from the Pu'u Wa'a Wa'a trailhead off hwy 190.
-This is much longer but doable given an early start and avoids the trespassing issues as far as I am aware.
-Depending on your route and what you visit in the summit area, this is from 25 to 30 miles round trip and about 7,000 vertical feet of elevation gain.
+This is much longer but doable given an early start.
+Depending on your route and what you visit in the summit area, this is from 21.5 to 25 miles round trip and about 6,300 vertical feet of elevation gain.
 Google it and you should find some info.

 Red TapeMost, if not all of the route to Hualalai's summit passes through land owned by the Bishop Estates which routinely denies permission to hike/climb this peak.
 Enter at your own risk of being caught.

 Puhia PeleTHIS SECTION ADDED BY KLENKE (MARCH 21, 2007)